25 Ways To Improve Your Wholesale Apparel Website

-What are recommended live chat softwares that are easy to setup?
+Here are 4 live chat softwares that are easy to setup:

 Even if you only start on the free trial period, the ability to study your customers and where they fell out of the funnel is crucial.
 You also get a real glimpse and insight into what your customers are doing.

 Dynamic pricing enables your business to leverage data to automatically make pricing changes to a customers cart based on customer role, order quantity, product type, and if new or repeat customer.
 Did I mention that this also increases your ROI, saves your business time, and dramatically improves the customer experience?

 Here is a GIF example of a Dynamic Pricing Table to give you a complete visual of how this process works:

 Pro Tip: Allows customers to see discounts applied in real time.

 By communicating to the customer how much they are saving, this will increase the likelihood that they will want to capitalize on their willingness to buy in bulk, which ultimately improves the customer experience and your business ROI.